jiratouchmhp/GitHub-Teams-Repo-Mapping/README.md

 ## 🚀 Quick Start (2 Steps!)

-- 🔍 **Discover**: See all teams and repositories in your organizationEasily map teams to repositories, analyze permissions, and bulk assign access across your GitHub organization.**Simple, powerful tool for managing GitHub team permissions at scale****Simple, powerful tool for managing GitHub team permissions at scale**
+- 🔍 **Discover**: See all teams and repositories in your organizationEasily map teams to repositories, analyze permissions, and bulk assign access across your GitHub organization.

 ### 1. Install Python Dependency